OPUASF/UASF/README.md

 The best way to show support is to champion it through social media (Twitter, Facebook, etc...) and petition businesses and wallets to support it.
 Many users are also altering their node's user agent string to include BIP148.

-To signal #BIP148 on Linux on your node before binaries are released:
+To signal #BIP148 on Linux on your existing non-UASF node:

 `echo "uacomment=UASF-SegWit-BIP148" >> ~/.bitcoin/bitcoin.conf && bitcoin-cli stop && sleep 5 && bitcoind`